 The best nut choppers for almonds

 In tests done with cooking knives, food processors, and hand-cranked nut choppers, the hand-cranked machines came out in front.
 Chopping with knives can be a messy business with nuts flying all over your kitchen.
 Food processors showed mixed results, leaving some nuts mushed up whilst others were of various sizes and consistencies.
-Hand-cranked machines are of a much simpler design and consistently chop nuts to a similar size.
+Hand-cranked machines have a much simpler design and consistently chop nuts to a similar size.
 The following are some of the best on the market.

 If it ain’t broke, don’t fix it!
 Learn about why you should be using a food mill for processing soft foods, old-school style.